2015 San Francisco 49ers season

 The 2015 season was the San Francisco 49ers' 66th in the National Football League (NFL), their 70th overall, their second playing home games at Levi's Stadium and their only season under head coach Jim Tomsula.
 They were attempting to make history as the first team to play in a Super Bowl on their own home field, but they failed to improve on their 8–8 record from 2014, and ended with a 5–11 record to miss the playoffs for the second season in a row and suffered their first losing season since 2010 and their first last-place finish since 2005.
+The 49ers played poorly on both sides of the football all season, finishing last in the NFL in scoring offense and 18th in scoring defense, resulting in the firings of Tomsula and almost all of his staff at seasons end, including both coordinators.
+Beleaguered quarterback Colin Kaepernick started only 8 games during the season before he was benched for back-up Blaine Gabbert due to struggles.

 Offseason

 Coaching changes

 With their loss to the Seattle Seahawks in Week 15 of the 2014–15 season, the 49ers were mathematically eliminated from the postseason, exacerbating tensions between head coach Jim Harbaugh and general manager Trent Baalke.
 After the season ended, the 49ers and Harbaugh mutually agreed to end his contract.
 On January 14, 2015, Jim Tomsula was promoted to head coach after serving as defensive line coach with the team since 2007; it was his second time at the helm, as he previously served as the 49ers' interim head coach for one game, after Mike Singletary's firing in 2010.